 Unlike the standby generator which is permanently installed in the backyard, a portable generator is compact and mobile enough to be brought to various places like campsites, job sites, and even in your backyard.
 It is also cheaper than a standby generator, with a decent portable unit costing around $400.
 And unlike a standby generator, it does not require installation time.

 It can provide power for only a few hours, and for a handful of appliances, not like its bigger counterpart.
-A portable generator has to be manually started during a power outage, unlike the standby type that would start on its own once it detects that there is a power failure.
+A portable generator has to be manually started during a power outage.
+This differs from a standby type that would start on its own once it detects that there is a power failure.
 Finally, another difference is that a portable generator is usually powered by gasoline while a standby generator is powered by natural gas or liquid propane.

 Although a portable generator may appear to have very modest features when compared to a standby generator, it does have its uses.
 Portable generators can provide 3KW to 10KW of power.
 That output should be enough to power household essentials like water pump, several lights, a heater, and even a refrigerator.
 The electricity generated by the portable generator type can come in handy during an hour or so of power outage.
 Just don’t expect this generator to power the AC or your plasma television.

 Portable generators can also provide backup power during camping trips.
 The electricity generated by these devices should be enough to charge your phone, or to power a grill.
-Its output can also energize a couple of lights as well as an electric fan to keep you cool on a warm day.
+Its output can energize several lights and an electric fan.
 And because it is cheap, a portable generator appeals to most budget-conscious buyers.
 Prices vary depending on the output of the generator.
 There are companies who make quieter and more environmentally-friendly generators as well.

 Home Backup Generators- What’s best for my home?

-Now that you are familiar with the types of generators that are available to you, the next question would obviously be– what is the most appropriate unit for your home?
+Now that you are familiar with the types of generators, the next question is: What is the most appropriate unit for your home?
 To answer that question, you need to take in several considerations.